asleepace/asleepace.com/src/content/blog/lowest-common-ancestor.md

 console.log(getLCA(root, 'B', 'C')) // outputs "A"
 ```

 Awesome, we have now just implemented the logic to check if a node is an ancestor!
-While this does return an ancestor of two nodes, this is not guarenteed to be the least common ancestor.
+While this does return an ancestor of two nodes, this is not guaranteed to be the least common ancestor.

 To check for the least common ancestor, all we need to do is traverse the tree recursively until we find the last node for which our base condition evaluates to `true`.